 We can be reached at anarchosyndicalistreview [at] gmail.com, or PO Box 42531, Philadelphia PA 19101.

-Our original web site (syndicalist.org) was hijacked by vulture capitalists ten years ago, and our web hosting service’s drive was destroyed in a fire soon thereafter.
-The architecture of the site could not be restored from our back-up files and so we are rebuilding this site.
-This is an ongoing process complicated by the lack of adequate support for the CMS we were obliged to switch to.
-We are adding content as time permits and are working on restoring full functionality.
-If there are any readers who have an understanding of WordPress, we would very much appreciate assistance.
-We would also appreciate readers bringing our attention to any problems you encounter navigating the site, so that we can try to remedy them.
+Our original website domain (syndicalist.org) was hijacked by vulture capitalists eleven years ago, and our web hosting service’s computer drive was destroyed in a fire soon thereafter.
+The architecture of the site could not be restored from our back-up files and so we have been gradually rebuilding this site.
+However, in 2019 WordPress began a series of “upgrades” that have seriously undermined its functionality.
+If there are any readers who have an understanding of the emerging WordPress, we would very much appreciate assistance.